 What Are Objectives?

-Unlike goals which focus on the big picture, objectives focus on the details of how to get there.
-They should be SMART, meaning they are Specific, Measurable, Attainable, Relevant and Time-bound.
-Let’s take a look at some examples of objectives:
+Unlike goals that focus on the big picture, objectives detail how to achieve them.
+They should be SMART: Specific, Measurable, Attainable, Relevant, and Time-bound.
+Here are some objective examples:

 • Create a business plan by next month